-- Get to touch the Stanley Cup if you’re lucky enough to visit while it’s there!
+- Get to touch the Stanley Cup

-- Try out being a hockey player for a few hours in the Be A Player Zone.
+- Try out being a hockey player for a few hours in the Be A Player Zone

-- See a 3D Stanley Cup documentary in the TSN Theater!
+- See a 3D Stanley Cup documentary in the TSN Theater

 Whether you’re a hockey fan or not, the HHOF is a must-see when in Toronto.
-With a balanced mix of historic memorabilia and fun, interactive hockey fun – this is a great way to enjoy the sport.
+With a balanced mix of historic memorabilia and interactive hockey fun – this is a great way to enjoy the sport.
 Open every day, the museum welcomes visitors for just $20 admission.

 Throw an Axe!

-- Try out this ever-growing popular sport!
+- Try out this popular activity

-- Get out all your frustrations/excitement in a uniquely fantastic way.
+- Get out all your frustrations/excitement in a uniquely fantastic way

 Air Canada Center

-- Watch some of Canada’s best ice hockey matches.
+- Watch some of Canada’s best ice hockey matches

-- Home of the Toronto Maple Leafs, Toronto Raptors, and the Toronto Rock.
+- Home of the Toronto Maple Leafs, Toronto Raptors, and the Toronto Rock

 Anyone hoping to see a real live ice hockey game – in all it’s glory – needs to book tickets for an ACC match.
 If you’re visiting between October and April, you’ll be able to see many ice hockey and/or baseball games.
 Otherwise, have a look at whether there’s a concert happening in the stadium as those are year-round.